vectorgrp/sil-kit/docs/usage/demos.rst

             |SystemController| Publisher Subscriber

    *  -  Notes
-      -  The publisher and subscriber show how to serialize/deserialize different kinds of data with the built-in serializer/deserializer.
+      -  The publisher and subscriber show how to serialize/deserialize different kinds of data with the built-in :doc:`Data Serialization API</api/serdes>`.

 RPC Demo
 ~~~~~~~~~~~~~~~~~~~~